 This Strawberry Shortcake Cake fills fluffy and moist vanilla cake with sweet, aromatic macerated strawberries and berry hinted Swiss meringue buttercream.
 Each bite is fruity, tender and melts in your mouth.
-If you love this cake, you will love my Strawberry Punch Bowl Cake and Strawberry Short Cake Funnel Cakes!

 On the rare occasion when I’m trying to clean up my diet, I struggle to give up sugar.
 Shocking, I know.
 Saying no to the midnight cookie and wiping frosting off my finger instead of licking it are more difficult than missing a juicy episode of RHOA.
 And I’m talking drink-throwing, reunion night juicy!

 To get myself through those trying times, I rely on nature’s candy to get me through.
 I’m talking about a natural sugar high that can only come from fresh fruit.
 I absolutely love blueberries, peaches, apples, bananas and just about any other piece of fruit you can name.
 But, my absolute favorite fruit?
 Ruby red, pucker your lips strawberries!

 Luckily for both you and I, strawberries are back on the scene!
 Now, I know that a Strawberry Shortcake Cake recipe is far from healthy but I mean, is there a better trio than cake, frosting and strawberries?
 I think not.
 It has a light and beautifully fluffy cake similar in texture to my Sour Cream Cake, not like the Cream Cheese Pound Cake so many here love.